 - How to Find Good Graphics Card when shortage die to Mining

 Refurbished Graphics Card Buying Guide, Tips & Advice

-The question that most of the users asked is that Is it safe to buy a refurbished graphics card?
-To answer this, here I am providing you the complete guide on buying a refurbished graphics card with top tips.
+The question that most of the users asked is Is it safe to buy a refurbished graphics card?
+To answer this, here I am providing you with the complete guide on buying a refurbished graphics card with top tips.
 Also here you can find out how to find the best deal or best-refurbished graphics card for your gaming build.

 If the price difference between a refurbished graphics card and a new graphics card (both with the same GPUs) is not huge then it is not generally advisable to go for a refurbished card.
-The price difference should be 20 to 50 dollars or greater (depending on the graphics card original price) in order to get the best value for money and get the same performance from the refurbished graphics card otherwise it is better to buy the new graphics card which will give you more warranty and peace of mind.
+The price difference should be 20 to 50 dollars or greater (depending on the graphics card’s original price) in order to get the best value for money and get the same performance from the refurbished graphics card otherwise it is better to buy the new graphics card which will give you more warranty and peace of mind.

 Graphics Card / GPU Model